-(xv) Provisions, contingent liabilities and contingent assets
+(xvii) Provisions, contingent liabilities and contingent assets

-Provisions are recognized when the company has a present (legal or constructive) obligation as a result of past events, for which it is probable that an outflow of resources will be required to settle the obligation and a reliable estimate of the amount can be made.
+Provisions are recognized when the Company has a present (legal or constructive) obligation as a result of past events, for which it is probable that an outflow of resources will be required to settle the obligation and a reliable estimate of the amount can be made.
 Provisions required to settle are reviewed regularly and are adjusted where necessary to reflect the current best estimates of the obligation.
 Provisions are discounted to their present values, where the time value of money is material.

 Contingent liability is disclosed unless the likelihood of an outflow of resources is remote and there is a possible obligation or a present obligation that may, but probably will not, require an outflow of resources.